pkini2002/NMAMIT-CSE-Labs-2020-24/ST-Lab/README.md

 <br>

 - Open `airasia.com`.
-Search flight process to automate and locate web elements using IDE.
+Search flight process to automate and locate web elements using ID.
 For the same, write a test suite containing a minimum 3 test cases using IDE, record and playback

 <br>